Jeebbuuss/3420ISQAAssignment1/USE CASES.md

 Preconditions:

-	o	Relevant file/package information is in the SPDX database
+	o	Relevant file/package information is in the Program and License database

 	o	Proper project information has been provided